mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 <!-- NOTE - perhaps end this section with some observations of personal expression of understanding as per Bevan et al during playtesting.
 Then link to next chapter / discussion. completes circle? -->

-QUICK SUMMARY
-In this section the processes of personal appropriation of experience and knowledge emerging from game making are examined closely in relation to participants experience of GDPs.

- - quick summary of Rogoff's take on participatory appropriation compared to a transmission model of knowledge & that participants re-contribute their experience of knowledge beck into the social mix
-- Note on why this section is less important in this research, the expression of personal knowledge back into a community context is covered in part above.
- - Example of mutuality - GDPs used in this research program were mutually created based on feedback from participants
- - While there is a curricular value attached to CT concepts & to some extent design practices, in this context participants can create their own understandings of what is useful to them.
- - While the practices them selves are valid without expressions of underlying concepts, these are surfaced especially in peer problem solving (beyond Guided participation ) and in feedback in playtesting.

-Question, rather than a focus on concepts of personal / transferable knowledge, how much of this section focuses on appropriation of practices.

-Situation

-  The concept of participatory appropriation refers to how individuals change through their involvement in one or another activity, in the process becoming prepared for subsequent involvement in related activities.
-With guided participation as the interpersonal process through which people are involved in sociocultural activity, participatory appropriation is the personal process by which, through engagement in an activity, individuals change and handle a later situation in ways prepared by their own participation in the previous situation.
-This is a process of becoming, rather than acquisition, as I argue later. [@rogoff_observing_1995-1]

 ### GDPs used to support debugging and the product revision process